visgl/loaders.gl/modules/gltf/README.md

 loaders.gl is a collection of framework independent 3D and geospatial loaders (parsers).

-This module contains loader for the GLTF format.
+This module contains loader and writers for the glTF format.